 Was it an overblown distraction or a sinister conspiracy?

-Benghazi is a rosetta stone for everything that's been going on for the last 20 years.
+Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

-Listen to Fiasco, Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Now, I did have an opportunity to speak briefly with uh Secretary of State Marco Rubio in Riyadh at the lunch that I went to with all those.
+Now, I did have an opportunity to speak briefly with Secretary of State Marco Rubio in Riyadh at the lunch that I went to with all those.

-I mean, every big corporation in America was pretty much represented there, and every big wig in Saudi Arabia was there.
+I mean, every big corporation in America was pretty much represented there, and every bigwig in Saudi Arabia was there.

 I don't have no idea why I was even invited, but I was there and I actually had a good time.

-And he went there to meet with President Erdogan, and uh here's part of the interview I had with Marco.
+And here's part of the interview I had with Marco.

 Joining us now is Secretary of State Marco Rubio is with us.